3.5 min read

-The following is a case study that illustrates the steps outlined in Part 2 of our series on receiving feedback.
+The following case study illustrates the steps outlined in Part 2 of our series on receiving feedback about power, difference, and inequity.

 You’re the field director of a statewide LGBTQ organization and you’ve spent the last two months drafting and refining your team’s goals for the following year.
 You’ve consulted with your staff and executive director, and you feel like you’ve finally landed in a good place.
 Two days before your ED plans to bring the goals to the board for approval, a field organizer approaches—with some hesitation—and says: “I’m not sure that the goals are achievable.”
 After you probe a bit, she shares: “I feel like in order to get to those numbers you laid out, we’re going to end up using tactics that won’t really build authentic relationships, and we’ll end up just tokenizing the Latinx community.”